Guía docente de Juicios y Toma de Decisiones (M30/56/2/32)

 Block I

-1. Fundamentals of judgment and decision making
+1. Fundamentals of Judgments and Decision-Making

 Block II